mut-ex/wallblur/README.md

 sudo apt install imagemagick wmctrl feh
 ```

-### pywal Users
+### pywal users

-If you are a pywal user, you might want to use the "wallblur.sh" script.
+If you are a pywal user, you would probably want to use the "wallblur.sh" script.
 It will automatically read your current wallpaper from the pywal cache.

+It will also detect when you change your wallpaper, and update its cache accordingly.

+Moreover, it will also resize your wallpaper while mantaining aspect ratio so that it fits your display's resolution.
+Don't worry, it will not modify the original file.

-### non-pywal Users
+### non-pywal users

-If you do not use pywal, you need to use the "wallblur_nopywal.sh" script.
+If you do not use pywal, you will need to use the "wallblur_nopywal.sh" script.

 Specify your current wallpaper as an input argument like so:

 ```
-path/to/wallblur_nopywal.sh ~/wallpapers/mywallpaper.jpg &
+path/to/wallblur_nopywal.sh -i ~/wallpapers/mywallpaper.jpg &
 ```

+Similar to the pywal version, the script will automatically resize your wallpaper while mantaining aspect ratio so that it fits your display's resolution.
+Don't worry, it will not modify the original file.

+### users on gnome or cinnamon desktop environments

+If you fit under this category, you will need to use the "wallblur_gnome_cinnamon.sh" script.

 ### Note